 Both crocheter and knitters, however, can use the same method of estimating the final size of the project.
 Simply make a test swatch and multiply each row’s height by 365 or 366 to get how long the project will be.
 The width is relatively easy as it’s just as wide as you want it to be.
 Just keep chaining or casting on until the project is wide enough.
 If you are doing a project such as a four seasons/quarters corner-to-corner then you can still estimate size by figuring out each square individually using the test swatch method and putting the four measurements together in whatever arrangement you plan.

 You could use any sort of block or pattern you want.
 As with the crocheters and knitters you can look for patterns that allow for multiple, random colors or that can be adapted for them.
 Seeing as I’m a novice quilter I can’t offer a lot of suggestions, but I do have a couple.
 One idea is you could go basic with a square of material representing a day.
 For the more ambitious, a log cabin block with each strip representing a day of the week seems like an interesting idea.

 Quilters have it a bit easier than yarnies in that we can cut the pieces to a precise measurement that doesn’t vary greatly from person to person.
 We still need to test and plan out how big the end product will be, though.
 Again, with the precise measurements it’s a little easier to accomplish this with a quilt.

 With that I conclude this three part series.
 I’ve had fun writing it.
-My hope is that you now have a clearer idea of what a temperature project entails and how you can make one yourself.
+My hope is that you now have a clearer idea of what a temperature project entails.
+I also hope you now have the confidence to move forward with your own project.
 If you need or want additional help, email me (link at the top of the page), message me on Facebook via my blog’s profile, or leave a comment.

 Can you suggest any patterns or methods to use for temperature projects (especially for knitters)?